Nomagno/Halfive/docs/DESIGN_DOC.md

 - Finish line / Control point (For reappearing when going off track)
 - Guard rails / Electric guard rails
-- Slower speed (Track is dirty/unpaved) / Faster speed (Track has air suction devices on the floor)
+- Slower / Faster than normal track section (Boost/Anti-Boost)

 For more information, please see the HWT (Half-World Track) specification document.